Home page of

 in 1985 and then spent 4 years working at Caltech (USA) and the

 University of Oxford (UK) as a postdoctoral research fellow.
 His research

 expertise in the field of ion beam physics, particularly in the use of

 He is a Chief Investigator in the Australian Research Council Centre of

 Excellence for Quantum Computation and Communication Technology.
 He has developed single ion implantation

 techniques for the deterministic doping of semiconductor devices and for

 charge injection and transport studies.
 A key outcome to date has been

 the successful fabrication of a nanoscale device that has demonstrated

-the control and readout our of a single electron spin.
-This device is
+the control and readout out of a single electron spin or a single nuclear

 being used to test some of the key functions of a revolutionary quantum